-There is a tremendous amount of flavour going on here.
-I love it when you can put together a few simple ingredients and end up with something so incredibly tasty!
+There is a tremendous amount of flavor going on here.
+I love it when you can put together a few simple ingredients and end up with something so delicious!
 Let’s face it, if bacon is involved, there are not many who can say no!
 I use it on everything, from fried cabbage to chicken casserole.

 Hints And Tips To Make The Best Dirty Fries

 1. Read through the recipe several times to make sure you are familiar with all of the ingredients, equipment, and steps you will need to take to make the recipe.
 This also gives you a chance to pick up anything you don’t already have on hand.

 2. Assemble all of your ingredients and equipment before you begin.
 This can help to prevent you from leaving anything out, which is integral to the recipe, as well as streamline its assembly, allowing it to go together much more quickly.

 3. I like to use the frozen skinny French fries with the skin still on them.
 This adds interest, flavor, and fiber!
 You could, of course, cook your chips from scratch, but using frozen ones is a lot more convenient, and somewhat healthier.
 It’s also a lot less messy and much quicker than frying chips from scratch.